Accelerating the Market Transformation towards a Net Zero Built Environment

 • A report on accountability tactics by the Autonomy Institute, commissioned by the Laudes Foundations, describes how accountability tactics used in other industries can be applied to the built environment sector.
 It maps the actors, mechanisms and tactics that make up the accountability network to uncover their role and relevance in the built environment.
 The three key tactics researched include: transparency & disclosure, reputation & self-governance, and sanctions & incentives.

-• WBCSD and other partners supported the development of Minoro, an online tool providing guidance to regional best practice guidance and resources for carbon reduction management across the entire life-cycle of properties.
+• In collaboration with Grimshaw, WBCSD and other partners supported the development of Minoro, an online tool providing guidance to regional best practice guidance and resources for carbon reduction management across the entire life-cycle of properties.
 It helps create a clear carbon management and target setting plan and identifies carbon reduction opportunities throughout a project’s life.

 Lever 1 on alignment behind a common language grounded in Whole Life Carbon accounting